-- Automated bill pay (PDF), direct debit, is the best way to ensure your bill is received by the Village in a timely manner.
+- Automated bill pay ONLINE application Direct debit is the best way to ensure your bill is received by the Village in a timely manner.

 - Cash or check payments can be made in person at the Village Hall during normal business hours.
 In addition, there is a 24 hour drop box located on Jewett Park Drive between the Village Hall and the Presbyterian Church.

 - Credit cards may be used through the Village’s online payment website, , or in person at the Village Hall Finance Department front desk.
 Credit cards are not accepted over the phone.
 Payments can be made by Visa, MasterCard, American Express or Discover without a convenience fee.
 Get more information on how to pay online here.

 If your payment is late there is a 10% late fee applied to the bill.

 If you are moving out of the Village or to another property within the Village, contact the Finance Department to setup a final meter reading at least five days prior to closing.

 When being scammed, a customer typically receives an unsolicited phone call from an individual who falsely claims to be a utility representative.
 The scammer warns that the customer’s service will be shut off if the customer fails to make a payment – usually within a short timeframe through a prepaid debit card.

 Scammers have even duplicated the upfront Interactive Voice Response system of some utilities like ComEd, so when customers call the number provided by the scammer, it sounds like a legitimate business.
 Some of these scammers also use caller ID “spoofing” to replicate a utility’s phone number.